Faculty & Staff

 Mrs. Balint is starting her ninth year as the Preschool Director and Pre-K teacher.
 She graduated from Marymount University in 1993 with a BA in Psychology.
 In 1995, she earned her M.Ed from Marymount, as well.
 She is certified by the State of Virginia to teach Pre-K through 8th grade.
 She began teaching for the Diocese of Arlington in 1995 at St. Thomas More Cathedral School.
 In 2004 she joined the staff at Saint John’s.
 She is a member of National Catholic Education Association (NCEA) and Virginia Catholic Education Association (VCEA).
 She is also a member of the Preschool Director Committee for the Arlington Diocese.
 As a member of the Diocesan Preschool Director Committee, she, along with seven other directors, helped create the Preschool/Pre-K curriculum for the diocese.
 Most recently, she helped the same committee create the Diocesan Preschool and Pre-K progress reports that will be used in all the preschool programs in the diocese.

-Mrs. Crowley is the 3rd grade teacher.
+Mrs. Crowley is the 3rd grade teacher and the Director of After School Clubs and Summer Camps.
 She grew up in Massachusetts and graduated from the University of Massachusetts, Amherst with a degree in Communications and a concentration in Marketing and Advertising.
 She worked for several years with the marketing departments of Marriott International and Hilton Hotels.
 In 2008, her family relocated to Northern Virginia and she began working at Saint John the Beloved Academy in 2009.
 She spent eight years working as a classroom aide in first grade, third grade and Kindergarten at SJBA, and she was the Director of Extended Day at Queen of Apostles Catholic School.
 She is Virginia Catholic Education Association (VCEA) certified, and she has completed the Orton-Gillingham training program.
-This is her third-year teaching third grade at SJBA, and she really enjoys it!

 Andrew de Sa is a local artist with a focus on sacred works.
 Andrew and his wife Emily run a painting and music studio in Hyattsville, MD, Studio de Sa (studiodesa.com) Andrew has won awards and scholarships on both the local and the national level and previously served as acting Creative Director of the Carl Schmitt Foundation.
 Additionally, Andrew is a recognized copyist at the National Gallery of Art, has been appointed to the Benedict XVI Council for Liturgy and the Arts, serves as co-chair of the Partnership for Catholic Sacred Architecture and previously served as the first Arts Ambassador and Visiting Board Member of the Benjamin T. Rome School of Art, Music, and Drama at the Catholic University of America.